Arduboy

 The Arduboy is a handheld game console with open source software, based on the Arduino hardware platform.

 History

 Development

-The original version of the Arduboy was 1.6 mm thick, with the height and width of a credit card, and was initially designed by Kevin Bates as an electronic business card.
+The original version of the Arduboy was 1.6 mm thick, with the height and width of a credit card, and was initially designed by Kevin Bates, an American Arduino enthusiast, as an electronic business card.

-In preparation for a consumer version, the developer moved to Shenzhen, China to work on the Arduboy at the HAX accelerator.
+In preparation for a consumer version, the developer moved to Shenzhen to work on the Arduboy at the HAX accelerator.

-Later consumer versions replaced the first version's touch-sensitive panels by physical buttons, and include a protective plastic case, raising the thickness to 5 mm.
+Later consumer versions replaced the first version's touch-sensitive panels with physical buttons, and include a protective plastic case, raising the thickness to 5 mm.

-A non-production smaller formfactor "Arduboy Mini" was demonstrated in 2019.
-Another non-production system, the "Arduboy Nano" was demonstrated in 2021 with a smaller formfactor than the Arduboy Mini.
+A non-production smaller form factor "Arduboy Mini" was demonstrated in 2019.
+Another non-production system, the "Arduboy Nano" was demonstrated in 2021 with a smaller form factor than the Arduboy Mini.

 Consumer versions

 A Kickstarter campaign was being planned in 2014.
 Development was funded through a Kickstarter campaign in 2015.
 The launch price of the original Arduboy was either $29 or $39.

 In August 2020, Arduboy announced 'Arduboy FX', an upgraded version that includes a flash memory chip that stores over 250 games on the device itself.
 This version shipped around 2021 at a price of $54.